kaeyros-analytics-org/owsd/docs/07-inferential_statistics.md

 #> data:  chi_data
 #> X-squared = 0.070494, df = 1, p-value = 0.7906
 ```
-P-
-value >0.05 so we can conclude that the risk of heart attack is not statistically significant between men and women.
+P-value >0.05 so we can conclude that the risk of heart attack is not statistically significant between men and women.